 Brad is a member of the Islamorada Chamber of Commerce, Florida Outdoors Writers Association and the Historical Preservation Society of the Upper Keys.
 He has won a number of literary awards.
 He has a Bachelor of Arts degree in English from California State University in Long Beach and a Master of Fine Arts in Creative Writing from the University of Miami.
 He and his wife Michelle live in Tavernier.

-About the Foundation: The Florida Keys History and Discovery Foundation is a non-profit entity formed to develop and operate the Florida Keys History and Discovery Center and Theatre in the Conference Center of the Islander Resort, a Guy Harvey Outpost.
+About the Foundation: The Florida Keys History and Discovery Foundation is a non-profit entity formed to develop and operate the Florida Keys History and Discovery Center and Theatre in the Conference Center of the Islander Resort.
 When completed, the Discovery Center will include a state-of-the-art 40-seat theater and exhibit space totaling 7,500 square feet

 The foundation’s geographic emphasis is generally on the history of the Upper Keys, but encompasses other areas to help tell the stories and preserve that history in a meaningful, entertaining and educational manner.
 The Discovery Center will appeal to local residents, school groups, tourists, adults, families and scholars interested in the area.
 The Foundation Board is working with museum professionals in the community and beyond to develop and create the activities of the Discovery Center.